John-Abbott-College/6P3-Notes/wk3/reterminal-sensors.md

 ]
 ```

+Note that the user `pi` does not have permission to add content inside `/usr`.
+Thus, all `pip` installations as the regular user go into `/home/pi/.local/lib/python3.7/site-packages`.

 **Conclusion:** if you install a python library as `root`, it might go to a different directory compared to installing it as the regular user `pi`.

+This is the main reason why we chose to install the `seeed-python-reterminal` as root, rather than the regular user `pi`.

 #### Related articles